 Acting as successful counsel for Bathurst Resources Limited, defending claims for a US$40 million “performance payment” alleged to be due after Bathurst had acquired mining rights previously held by L&M Coal Holdings Limited.
 In its landmark decision overturning the Court of Appeal and dismissing L&M’s claim, the Supreme Court confirmed the principles of contractual interpretation applying in New Zealand, including when pre-contractual negotiations and post-contractual conduct can be admissible when interpreting a commercial contract.

 Acting for Taharoa Ironsands Limited in proceedings against it and Toward Industries (Bluescope Steel) alleging breach of the share sale agreement upon the sale and purchase of a mine.

-Acting for significant New Zealand mining company in defending a rectification claim brought in the High Court regarding a contract for the hire of mobile mining equipment.
+Acting for a significant New Zealand mining company in defending a rectification claim brought in the High Court regarding a contract for the hire of mobile mining equipment.

 Regularly acting for trading banks (ANZ National Bank, Bank of New Zealand, Kiwibank, The Co-Operative Bank (formerly PSIS) and Rabobank) and other financiers on contested enforcement of security matters.

-- Ranked as Highly Regarded - Restructuring and Insolvency, The IFLR1000
+- Highly Regarded, Restructuring and Insolvency, IFLR1000

 - Recognised, Insolvency and Restructuring, Doyles Guide